Brienne of Tarth: Season 2

-Brienne is first introduced when she defeats Ser Loras Tyrell to win the sword tournament held by Renly Baratheon, who has declared himself King, and is rewarded with a place in his kingsguard.
-Catelyn Stark arrives at Renly's camp soon afterward, and successfully negotiates an alliance between Robb Stark and Renly, but Renly is promptly killed by a shadow demon with the face of Renly's brother and rival Stannis, who has discovered he is the rightful heir to House Baratheon, but whom Renly intended to kill the next day.
-Brienne kills two of Renly's kingsguard in self-defense, when they attack her thinking she murdered Renly, and Catelyn counsels her to flee with her back to Robb's camp in the Westerlands.
-Brienne swears allegiance to Catelyn.
-At Robb's camp, Catelyn releases the captive Ser Jaime Lannister and tasks Brienne with taking him to King's Landing, forcing Jaime to vow to return Sansa and Arya Stark to Catelyn in exchange.
+Brienne is first introduced when she defeats Ser Loras Tyrell to win a sword tournament held by Renly Baratheon, who has declared himself king, and is rewarded with a place in his Kingsguard.
+Catelyn Stark arrives at Renly's camp shortly thereafter and successfully negotiates an alliance between Robb Stark and Renly.
+However, Renly is promptly slain by a shadow demon assuming the appearance of his brother and rival, Stannis, who has discovered his status as the rightful heir to House Baratheon.
+Renly had intended to eliminate Stannis the following day.
+Brienne kills two members of Renly's Kingsguard in self-defense when they attack her, believing she murdered Renly.
+Catelyn advises her to retreat with her back to Robb's camp in the Westerlands.
+Brienne then swears allegiance to Catelyn.
+At Robb's camp, Catelyn releases the prisoner, Ser Jaime Lannister, and assigns Brienne the task of escorting him to King's Landing, compelling Jaime to vow to return Sansa and Arya Stark to Catelyn in exchange.

 Season 3

-In the Riverlands, Brienne and Jaime are captured by a squad of Bolton's soldiers.
-Jaime dissuades the soldiers from raping Brienne by claiming that her father will reward them with sapphires for returning Brienne unharmed, but their leader Locke cuts off Jaime's sword hand when he tries to bargain to be untied.
-Brienne and Jaime are taken to Harrenhal, where Jaime reveals to Brienne that he killed the Mad King Aerys II Targaryen to stop him from burning King's Landing.
+In the Riverlands, Brienne and Jaime are captured by a squad of House Bolton soldiers.
+Jaime dissuades the soldiers from raping Brienne by claiming that her father will reward them with sapphires for returning Brienne unharmed, but their leader, Locke, cuts off Jaime's sword hand when he tries to bargain to be untied.
+Brienne and Jaime are taken to Harrenhal, where Jaime reveals to Brienne that he killed Mad King Aerys II Targaryen to stop him from burning King's Landing.
 Roose Bolton has Jaime released but keeps Brienne prisoner for abetting treason.
 Locke tries to ransom Brienne but is offended by what he perceives to be Selwyn Tarth's paltry ransom (compared to the sapphires Jaime had led him to expect) and instead throws Brienne into a pit with a bear and only a wooden sword with which to defend herself.
 When Jaime learns that Brienne has been left at Locke's mercy, he returns to Harrenhal, finds Brienne in trouble, and jumps in to save her by coming in between her and the bear.
 Jaime then forces Locke's men to pull up both Brienne and himself.
 They then complete their journey to King's Landing.